gammons/fake_arel/README.md

 end
 ```

-## Recently Added!
+## Fakearel-specific items

-* `or` syntax.
+The following items are not necessarily implemented in Rails 3 arel, but they are pretty awesome.

+### OR syntax
 Because named scopes load lazily, we are able to pass the scope to another scope, in this case, `or`.

 ```ruby
 q1 = Reply.where(:id => 1)
 q2 = Reply.where(:id => 2)